tkhamez/neucore/doc/Documentation.md

 ## Watchlist

+The permissions are managed via groups, one for viewing and one for administration, separately for each watch list.

 Corporations can be automatically added to the allowlist (and removed accordingly) if all their members are on the same account using the `auto-allowlist` command.
 This only works if at least one character in that corporation has authorized the `esi-corporations.read_corporation_membership.v1` ESI scope.

-The permissions are managed via groups, one for viewing and one for administration, separately for each watch list.
+Note that the auto flag of a corporation is the same for all watchlists.
+This means that automatic additions and removals have priority over manually adding and removing a corporation from the allow list.

 ## Mail Notifications